 DTL is organised as a public-private partnership (the DTL alliance), facilitated by the foundation ‘Stichting DTL’.
 It is run as a network of experts and policymakers affiliated with the DTL partner organisations, supported by a small facilitating team.

 The DTL team (the ‘DTL office’ or ‘DTL core team’) supports and guides the activities of the DTL community.
 Examples of the core team’s activities include making inspiring partner initiatives visible, stimulating the exchange of expertise, driving active collaboration among DTL-associated groups, organising topical science & technology meetings, establishing relevant links, providing information to the community, guiding collective agenda-setting among partners and funders, international outreach of important deliverables of the DTL collective, and assisting in the architecture of cross-partner projects and acquisition of funds to execute them.

-DTL is governed by a board of domain representatives from all life science domains and major types of DTL partner organisations, whose role is to ensure DTL achieves its long-term goals, takes the best scientific and strategic approach in the interest of its stakeholders, and develops the highest quality activities with impact.
-Operations are monitored by a scientific advisory committee consisting of senior staff from academia and industry.
-In addition, the board is advised by executive representatives from the partner institutes (the partner advisory committee).
+DTL is governed by a Board of domain representatives from all life science domains and major types of DTL partner organisations, whose role is to ensure DTL achieves its long-term goals, takes the best scientific and strategic approach in the interest of its stakeholders, and develops the highest quality activities with impact.
+Operations are monitored by a Scientific Advisory Committee consisting of senior staff from academia and industry.
+In addition, the board is advised by executive representatives from the partner institutes (the Partner Advisory Committee).